alexpark0/CS4100-Group-Project/README.md

 of what they want to watch next.
 A good movie recommendation model with customizable inputs can solve this problem.

 Alex Park, Shariq Rifai, Haozhe Shi

-To-do:
-- way to evaluate model
-- meet with Raj about LLM plot comparison
-- plan group work